richipal09/devrel-labs/mask_detection_labeling/roboflow/roboflow.md

 ![Selecting my Computer Vision Model](./images/roboflow_pt_2.png)

 Finally, let's upload some new images to include in the model.
-I will upload my images by importing a YouTube video of myself; but you can use any pictures you have on your phone or computer, just make sure that you get a healthy ratio of images with different mask-wearing states (correctly, incorrectly, no mask at all).
+I will upload my images by importing a YouTube video of myself, but you can use any pictures you have on your phone or computer, just make sure that you get a healthy ratio of images with different mask-wearing states (correctly, incorrectly, no mask at all).

 We need to be mindful of which **sampling rate** to choose: if we select a sampling rate that's too high, it will cause the dataset to have very similar images, as they will be taken almost one after the other.
 If the sampling rate is too low, we won't get enough images from the video.